Methane Soil Gas Survey

 Unincorporated cities within Los Angeles County boundaries fall under the jurisdiction of the County’s Methane Mitigation Unit.
-For instance, the City of Long Beach or Burbank are outside of the LADBS (LA City) jurisdiction, but are within the LA County’s boundaries.
-Thus, cities within the LA County jurisdiction generally require methane soil gas surveys at sites within 1,000 feet of a landfill, or 300 feet of a oil & gas well.
+For instance, the City of Long Beach is outside of the LADBS (LA City) jurisdiction but is within the LA County’s boundaries.
+Thus, cities within the LA County jurisdiction generally require methane soil gas surveys at sites within 1,000 feet of a landfill or 300 feet of an oil & gas well.
 Accordingly, the County Los Angeles Building Code and it’s methane soil gas policies are available in Ordinance No. 2002-0076.
 Similarly, the City of Huntington Beach (as well as other cities in Orange County) also require a methane soil gas survey and mitigation standards in hot spots.

 Building Department Methane Soil Gas Surveys